whitneyburton/portfolios/students/1603/karina-gonzalez/20160428-karina-gonzalez-m1.markdown

 ### Giving Feedback

 * To Nick Dorans: Nick’s nickname “nonaps” reached me through the vine before I even met him.
 I took note of the positive nature in which his nickname would come up, and became eager to meet this sleep-deprived individual.
 I finally got the pleasure of speaking with him when we got paired for a group retro—   I remember being taken aback by his open-mindedness, eloquent way of expressing his ideas, and his effortless ability to mediate even the most controversial conversations with his light-hearted levity.
 It seems after that initial introduction Nick has only solidified that great first impression-- he’s heavily involved in most altruistic outlets in Turing and I deeply admire that.
 I still don’t really know why they call him no-naps.
 But I think it’s safe to assume that the countless amount of hours he spends spends coding, compassionately explaining difficult concepts to his peers, and being an overall kind-hearted activist, might have a lot to do with it.

+* To Sunny: Sunny is one of those students at Turing who, no matter what, will ALWAYS be willing to help.
+He will work for hours on someone else’s problem fueled only by his curiosity and compassion.
+He is such a radiating presence who makes even the most tedious code problem, enjoyable.
+It’s so refreshing getting to interact with someone who makes such a conscious effort to maintain a growth mindset on a daily basis.
+Thank you sunny for being so open thus allowing for others to benefit from your unique perspective.

 ### Being a Community Member
 * From Marlo Major: